 Note: If you don’t have a PHP stack already installed you can use WAMP or XAMPP package for quick installation.

 Download the open-source TileServer PHP from GitHub and unzip the zip file.

 Open your PHP hosting and upload the whole folder or at least the tileserver.php file inside.
 You can rename the folder before or after upload if you like.

-Upload your maps created with MapTiler Desktop or downloaded from OpenMapTiles.com.
+Upload your maps created with MapTiler Engine or downloaded them from OpenMapTiles.com.
 MBTiles is one file per map and therefore faster to upload but appear slower to visitors, especially on high-traffic websites.
 Upload in Folder structure takes longer but the result is way faster for the visitors of your website.